acend/cilium-basics-training/content/en/docs/02/_index.md

 ```

 {{% alert title="Note" color="primary" %}}
-It might be possible that, you still see identites created by `cilium connectivity test`.
+It might be possible that you still see identites created by `cilium connectivity test`.
 They will be deleted by `cilium-operator` after max.
 15 minutes.
 {{% /alert %}}